(2026) CHASE SAPPHIRE PREFERRED® CREDIT CARD -75K sign up points!

 There are three ways to use Chase Ultimate Rewards® Points:

-• You can book travel through Chase Travel℠.
+• Book travel through Chase Travel℠.
 While you can occasionally find a good deal in the portal.
 You’ll get much more value by transferring your points to a travel partner.

 • Chase Pay Yourself Back: Chase allows you to use your points to pay yourself back for purchases.
 Again, not the best use or value from your points